 For example, one study showed that women suffering from PMS had low melatonin levels and that just two hours a day of sunlight exposure increased their melatonin levels and reduced their symptoms.

-showed people with mood imbalances had better serotonin levels after and improvement of symptoms after just one week of light therapy.
+A German study showed people with mood imbalances had better serotonin levels after and improvement of symptoms after just one week of light therapy.

 Another study showed participants showed a 160 percent increase in melatonin after 30 minutes of exposure to a light box.